ibnuda/fpmortals/manuscript/complete.md

 A> provides implicit evidence to assert that a type is not inferred as `Nothing` A> and we can use it instead:
 A>
-A> Pendekatan lain yang mungkin dilakukan adalah dengan memaksa kompiler untuk A> tidak menebak `Nothing`.
+A> Pendekatan lain yang mungkin dilakukan adalah dengan memaksa kompilator untuk A> tidak menebak `Nothing`.
 Scalaz menyediakan bukti tersirat untuk memeriksa A> apakah sebuah tipe ditebak sebagai `Nothing` atau tidak.
 Kita akan menggunakan A> bukti ini: